KetchuppOfficial/Hash_Table/README.md

 |       -O2       |  135 796 371  |
 |       -O3       |  135 617 014  |

-The result is that my optimization is relatively close to the result of gcc with any optimization flag.
+The result is that my optimization is relatively close to the result of gcc with one of optimization flags -O1, -O2 or -O3.
 Let's calculate the most important coefficient that is widely known Ded_Coefficient.

 Ded_Coefficient = (acceleration value / number of assembly lines) * 1000